TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("square", wd + "/square.png"); // File Path to Map Image
 	defineConstant("custom_map", wd + custom_map_filename); // File Path to Map Image
 ```
-The maps are available for download in the repo.
-The path points to where the map is in your system so the name of the map MUST be changed to fit your file structure if you altered the name of the map.
+***The maps are available for download in the repo.** The path points to where the map is in your system.
+If you altered the name of the map the name of the map MUST be changed to fit your file structure.
+It is recommended that you DO NOT change the map names.
+If you do not alter them, setting the WD at the top of the script is sufficient.*

-The next parameter is the length and width of the map.
-This will be used when building the map.
+*The next parameter set is the length and width of the map.
+This will be used when building the map.*

-These parameters handle the map size in km.
-If using provided EEA maps, length and width for map style images should be kept at a 1 to 1 aspect ratio (square) to avoid distortion.
+The follwoing parameters handle the map size in km.
+If using provided EEA maps from the repo, length and width for map style images should be kept at a 1 to 1 aspect ratio (square) to avoid distortion.
 By default they are 3700 x 3700 km square maps

 ```
 	if (!exists("map_size_length"))